jcarterlab/The-Hateful-Eight/README.md

 # The-Hateful-Eight

 The 2010s saw a noticable increase in right-wing populist leaders across the globe.
-This project uses an initial dataset containing 8 of these leader's public statements with a generative adversarial network (GAN) to create additional training examples for a right-wing rhetoric detection model.
+This project uses an initial dataset containing 8 of these leader's public statements with a generative adversarial network (GAN) to create additional training examples for a far right-wing rhetoric detection model.

 <br/>